 Obama administration agrees to informal drone halt in Pakistan

 People shout slogans during a protest rally against U.S. drone strikes in central Pakistan's Multan on Jan.
 8, 2013.
-At least eight people were killed and four others injured in two separate U.S. drone strikes.

 WASHINGTON — The Obama administration has agreed to Pakistan’s request to stop drone-launched missile strikes except on al-Qaida operational leaders while Islamabad pursues peace talks with local Taliban militants, U.S. officials say.